DCP-o-matic main advantages are:

 Open the video file

-Click on Add file(s)
+Click on Add file(s) or drag the video file to windows

 Choose source file settings